Johnson Controls International (NYSE:JCI) Releases Q3 Earnings Guidance

-Johnson Controls International (NYSE:JCI – Get Free Report) last announced its earnings results on Wednesday, May 1st.
-The company reported $0.78 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.75 by $0.03.
+Johnson Controls International (NYSE:JCI – Get Free Report) last posted its quarterly earnings results on Wednesday, May 1st.
+The company reported $0.78 earnings per share for the quarter, topping analysts’ consensus estimates of $0.75 by $0.03.
+The company had revenue of $6.70 billion for the quarter, compared to the consensus estimate of $7.51 billion.
 Johnson Controls International had a net margin of 6.32% and a return on equity of 13.21%.
-The company had revenue of $6.70 billion for the quarter, compared to analyst estimates of $7.51 billion.
-During the same period in the prior year, the business earned $0.75 earnings per share.
-Johnson Controls International’s quarterly revenue was down 6.1% on a year-over-year basis.
-Equities analysts expect that Johnson Controls International will post 3.61 earnings per share for the current fiscal year.
+Johnson Controls International’s revenue was down 6.1% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.75 earnings per share.
+As a group, sell-side analysts predict that Johnson Controls International will post 3.61 earnings per share for the current year.

 Johnson Controls International Dividend Announcement